Monnoroch/blerpc-android/README.md

 ## iOS support
-iOS support consists with two separate modules:

-1) Swift message parser - this module parse input proto files and generate extensions to messages.
-Each extension has methods to encode and decode proto message based on proto options data.
-2) Swift PromiseKit service generator - generates actual calling requests over Bluettoth Low Energy and calling encode/decode methods from Swift message parser
+Swift PromiseKit service generator plugin generates PromiseKit wrappers to request methods over Bluettoth Low Energy and automatically encode/decode messages.

-If you don't need Bluetoth Low Energy support you can use Swift message parser just to parse your proto messages based on proto options data.

 ### How to use
 Firstly you need to write proto file describing your service: